stephencottontail/stephencottontaildotcom/resources/docs/docs.md

 <p class="title is-5">Why are you seeing this page?</p>

-The `home-routes` handler in the `personal-site-2023.routes.home` namespace defines the route that invokes the `home-page` function whenever an HTTP request is made to the `/` URI using the `GET` method.
+The `home-routes` handler in the `stephencottontaildotcom.routes.home` namespace defines the route that invokes the `home-page` function whenever an HTTP request is made to the `/` URI using the `GET` method.